A Higher-Order Generalized Singular Value Decomposition for Rank Deficient Matrices: Introduction

-The HO-GSVD is a technique that can be attributed to the field of multimodal data fusion~\cite{MMDFUSION}, which aims to identify common features across multiple data sets that describe related phenomena.
-The HO-GSVD can be compared to other matrix or tensor decompositions, such as the parallel factor analysis (PARAFAC~\cite{PARAFAC} or PARAFAC2~\cite{PARAFAC2}), multilinear SVDs~\cite{HOSVD} or multilinear principal component analysis~\cite{MPCA}.
-On one hand, some of these decompositions allow constraints to be imposed on the factor matrices $U_i$, $\Sigma_i$ and $V$ in~\eqref{eq:factorization}, such as orthogonality or rank conditions, but the matrices $A_i$ are often approximated as $A_i\approx U_i\Sigma_i\trans{V}$ by minimizing $\sum_{i=1}^N \frobnorm{A_i - U_i\Sigma_i \trans{V}}^2$.
-On the other, tensor decompositions require that the matrices $A_i$ share the same dimensions, e.g. a third-order tensor $\mathcal{A}=A_1\times A_2\times\dots A_N$ requires that all matrices $A_i$ have dimensions $m\times n$, which imposes constraints on the data acquisition.
-In contrast, the HO-GSVD is an exact matrix factorization so that $A_i=U_i\Sigma_i\trans{V}$ for $i=1,\dots,N$, and it can accommodate $\inR{A_i}{m_i}{n}$ with different row dimensions $m_i$, although no constraints are imposed on the factor matrices.
+The HO-GSVD is a technique that is of particular use in multimodal data fusion~\cite{MMDFUSION}, which aims to identify common features across multiple data sets that describe related phenomena.
+Many tensor or multi-matrix decompositions are obtained from extending single-matrix factorizations to multiple matrices, such as the parallel factor analysis (PARAFAC~\cite{PARAFAC} or PARAFAC2~\cite{PARAFAC2}), multilinear SVDs~\cite{HOSVD}, multilinear principal component analysis~\cite{MPCA} or the higher-order eigenvalue decomposition~\cite{HOEVD}.
+The different extensions preserve some but not all of the single-matrix factorization properties~\cite{HOGSVDTHESIS}, such as exactness, orthogonality or rank conditions of the factor matrices.
+Some tensor decompositions require that the matrices $A_i$ share the same dimensions, e.g. a third-order tensor $\mathcal{A}=A_1\times A_2\times\dots A_N$ requires that all matrices $A_i$ have dimensions $m\times n$, which imposes constraints on the data acquisition.
+In contrast, the HO-GSVD is an exact matrix factorization so that $A_i=U_i\Sigma_i\trans{V}$ for $i=1,\dots,N$, and it can accommodate $\inR{A_i}{m_i}{n}$ with different row dimensions $m_i$, although no constraints, such as orthogonality, can be imposed on the factor matrices.

 One shortcoming of the original HO-GSVD framework~\cite{HOGSVD} is that the arithmetic mean~\eqref{eq:S} is only well defined for matrices $A_i$ that have full column rank.
-If $\rank A_i<n$ or $m_i<n$ for some $i$, then the inverse $\inv{(\xTx{A_i})}$ does not exist and so $S_0$ in~\eqref{eq:S} is not well defined.
+If $\rank(A_i)<n$ or $m_i<n$ for some $i$, then the inverse $\inv{(\xTx{A_i})}$ does not exist and so $S_0$ in~\eqref{eq:S} is not well defined.
 In addition, computing~\eqref{eq:S} may be inaccurate when one or more of the $A_i$ have small singular values.
-In Section~\ref{sec:applications}, we describe several applications in which the problem data generally has $m_i < n$.